 The following list portrays some of the reference error messages that you might take delivery of.
 On the other hand, note that the list doesn’t comprise all probable reference error notes.

 “Method MethodName of Object ObjectName Failed”

-Characteristically, you perhaps obtain this error if there’s issue with programming library, such as, an unacceptable Data Access Object (DAO) dynamic-link library (DLL) file.
-You can hunt MS Knowledge Base for piece that defines a variety of shapes of error message.
+Characteristically, you perhaps obtain this error if there’s an issue with the programming library, such as an unacceptable Data Access Object (DAO) dynamic-link library (DLL) file.
+You can hunt MS Knowledge Base for a piece that defines a variety of shapes of error messages.

 “Function is un-available in Usage expression”